Setting up the API Account

 Warnings from Shopify

-Shopify update their APIs with on a quarterly schdule, see https://shopify.dev/concepts/about-apis/versioning.
+Shopify update their APIs on a quarterly schdule, see https://shopify.dev/concepts/about-apis/versioning.
 In connection with this they issue warnings to their customers that an app may need to be updated, something similar to this:

 "Your private apps may no longer work if not updated before..."